Electron Kebebew

-Electron Kebebew, M.D., is an American surgeon, educator, and scientist.
+Electron Kebebew is an American surgeon, educator and scientist.
 Kebebew is currently the Harry A. Oberhelman Jr. and Mark L. Welton Professor and Chief of General Surgery at Stanford University.
-Kebebew is internationally known for his clinical and research expertise in endocrine surgery and oncology.

 Early life and education

 Electron Kebebew was born in Addis Ababa, Ethiopia on February 26, 1968.
-His mother's first language is Amharic.
-In 1978, as a young boy, he immigrated to Los Angeles, California due to the violent revolution in Ethiopia.
-Kebebew graduated from the University of California, Los Angeles in 1991 with a B.S. in Chemical Engineering.
-After graduating and working in chemical engineering, Kebebew decided to study medicine.
-In 1995, he graduated with a medicine degree from the University of California, San Francisco where he also went on to do his General Surgery residency and postdoctoral fellowship in cancer research.
+Kebebew graduated from the University of California, Los Angeles in 1991 with a B.S. in chemical engineering.
+In 1995, he graduated with a medicine degree from the University of California, San Francisco where he also went on to do his general surgery residency and postdoctoral fellowship.